mattzcarey/code-review-gpt/README.md

 - `--model` - The model to use for the review.
 Defaults to `gpt-4`.
 You can use any openai model you have access to.

+- `--debug` - Runs the application in debug mode.
+This will enable debug logging.

 ## Roadmap

 - [ ] Make a more clever way to find the exact code to review